raquibul-islam/Raquibul-Islam/README.md

 ### 🐼 About Me :
 👋 Hi, I'm Md Abdur Rakib, a computer science student with a passion for coding and problem-solving.
 I am on a journey to explore the depths of software engineering, armed with skills in .NET, C#, PHP, HTML, CSS, and MySQL.

 🚀 As a student, I'm eager to apply what I learn in the classroom to real-world projects.
-Whether it's building a dynamic web application or diving into database optimization, I'm always up for a  challenge.
+Whether it's building a dynamic web application or diving into database optimization, I'm always up for a  challenge .

 💻 Dive into my GitHub repositories to see my journey as i learn, grow, and contribute to the world of technology.
 Let's connect and learn together!
 <br>